How Do You Grow A Polka Dot Plant to Liven Up Your Home?

 Growing a polka dot plant is not especially difficult.
 This indoor plant, however, tends to get picky with its growing conditions.
 It also tends to slow down its growth rate if these conditions aren’t perfect.

-Here are some pointers that will help you grow and take care of the colorful polka dot plant:
+Here are some pointers that will help you grow and take care of the colorful polka-dot plant:

 Planting from Seed

-Then, place the container in a sunny location, such as a sunroom or beside a window that gets a lot of sunlight, such as an east- or south-facing window.
+Then, place the container in a sunny location, such as a sunroom, or beside a window that gets a lot of sunlight, such as an east- or south-facing window.
 You can expect the seeds to sprout in a few days.

-Once the seedling has grown several inches, which usually happens in a couple of weeks, you’re ready to transplant it into a bigger container.
+Once the seedling has grown several inches, usually in a couple of weeks, you’re ready to transplant it into a bigger container.
 You also have the option of moving the polka dot plant outdoors.
 Just make sure to do this after the threat of frost is over.

 Fertilizer